 Colon cancer, also called colorectal cancer, originates in the colon or rectum.
 It is also called colorectal cancer.
-A family history or genetics may pre-dispose you to being at risk for colon cancer, but smoking and obesity, dietary factors, and inflammatory bowel disorders such as Crohn’s disease and Ulcerative Colitis can also put you at risk.
+A family history or genetics may predispose you to be at risk for colon cancer, but smoking and obesity, dietary factors, and inflammatory bowel disorders such as Crohn’s disease and Ulcerative Colitis can also put you at risk.
 In some cases, the cancerous section of your colon or rectum can be completely removed through surgery.
-Your diagnosis and treatment plan at the Cancer Therapy & Research Center will include your input and we’ll work to answer your questions and help you feel confident about your care decisions.
+Your diagnosis and treatment plan at the UT Health San Antonio's Cancer Center will include your input and we’ll work to answer your questions and help you feel confident about your care decisions.

 Colorectal cancer is the fourth most common cancer diagnosed in the United States.